-I think I’ve made it clear to most folks but if I haven’t, COLOMBIA IS AN AMAZING DESTINATION to get lost in (no, not like I need a helicopter evacuation lost).
-The vast options of activities complemented by cheap prices, makes traveling this country easy and affordable.
-But with so many options and such little time, where should you go?
+COLOMBIA is an AMAZING country a to get lost in (no, not like I need a helicopter evacuation lost).
+The vast options of Colombian Backpacking destinations, complemented by cheap prices, makes traveling this country easy and affordable.
+But with so many options and such little time, where should you travel in Colombia?

 Apart of Colombia’s infamous Coffee Triangle, sits Salento.
 I wasn’t overly excited to come here at first but was quite despondent once I departed.
 Arguably the worlds best coffee, crisp cool climate, and some of the worlds tallest Wax Palm trees make this spot highly desirable.
 Read more about one of my favorite days in Colombia: Backpacking Salento’s Valle De Cocora